 If you believe you have been mis-sold, use our tool below to reclaim your money.

 Reclaiming mis-sold PPI can be a quick and easy process.
 Just follow these four simple steps to help you use our dedicated PPI tool:

 - Check your eligibility against our PPI checklist

 - Select the company who sold PPI to you.
-If your provider isn’t listed in the drop-down menu, simply choose ‘other’ from the list and you’ll be prompted to fill in details on the following page
+If your provider isn’t listed in the drop-down menu, you can use our template letter.

 - Fill in your contact details

 - Choose the relevant statements which best summarise how you were mis-sold PPI.